 An expert’s advice on welding poly pipe

-When welded and joined correctly, poly pipes are the most leak-proof piping system on the market, according to industry expert and Polysmart trainer, Darren Poynton.
+When welded and joined correctly, poly pipes are the most leak-proof piping system on the market, according to industry expert Darren.

-Darren launched his pipe welding company 26 years’ ago, and for the past 10, has been imparting his expert knowledge to the next generation of welders through poly pipe welding training.
+For the past 10, Darren had been imparting his expert knowledge to the next generation of welders through poly pipe welding training.

 Throughout his career, Darren has seen the impact of failed welds – major infrastructure damage, financial and personal harm, and community health issues – and is passionate about ensuring incidents like this are avoided at all costs.